Types

 float

 Floating-point values.
-Maps directly to Python’s float.
+Python’s float.

 price: float = 100.50